Azure-Samples/cognitive-services-quickstart-code/java/BingSpellCheck/README.md

 author: wiazur
 ---

-# Bing Spell Check Sample
+# Bing Spell Check Quickstart

 This quickstart checks the spelling for the query "Bill Gatas" (with market and mode settings) and print outs the flagged tokens and spelling correction suggestions.